The Cult of Sharing

 These progressives are unconcerned that investors stand to profit immensely because they’re convinced that capitalism, especially one with a friendly human face, can be a force for good.
 They delight in the warm community spirit of neighbors who do each others’ laundry, drive each other to the airport and take care of each others’ children.
 If propagating these peer-to-peer interactions between workers and consumers requires lining the pockets of billionaires and weakening protections for workers, the promoters of the sharing economy feel that it’s a reasonable tradeoff.

 That’s because they’ve adopted a kind of cultural critique of capitalism.
 For them, the problem with capitalism is not the system itself, but rather depraved contemporary Western culture, which is greedy, individualistic, selfish and acquisitive, and rewards greedy, corrupt, ill-intentioned individuals.
-The opponents of the so-called culture of greed see the behavior of Black Friday shoppers and Wall Street bankers as equal manifestations of the same general phenomenon, and perhaps believing that we get the leaders we deserve, conclude that the public’s moral flaws makes them in some way responsible for the greed of Wall Street.
+The opponents of the so-called culture of greed see the behavior of Black Friday shoppers rushing to grab the latest deals and Wall Street bankers as equal manifestations of the same general phenomenon, and perhaps believing that we get the leaders we deserve, conclude that the public’s moral flaws makes them in some way responsible for the greed of Wall Street.

 The sharing economy is clearly not the kind of economy where wealth and prosperity is shared between rich and poor.
 On the contrary, it worsens income inequality and concentrates wealth in the hands of those who need it the least.
 Progressive advocates are well aware of this, but they also see an upside: these startups teach their workers moral lessons about sharing, community, giving and service with a smile.

-Ariane Conrad represented this side of the sharing economy movement in her talk at TEDxBerlin “Zombies into Neighbors”.
-She played for the audience disturbing footage of an incident in 2011 when a toddler who was run over twice and then ignored by 18 passers-by as she lay by the side of the road, and claimed that this tragedy is a symptom a dysfunctional lack of community spirit and mutual caring in society, a logical extension of less extreme acts like failing to pick up litter in a public place, give money to a homeless man or help an elderly woman board a bus.
+Ariane Conrad represented this side of the sharing economy movement in her talk at TEDxBerlin called “Zombies into Neighbors”.
+In this talk, she played disturbing footage of an incident in 2011 when a toddler who was run over twice and then ignored by 18 passers-by as she lay by the side of the road, and claimed that this tragedy is a symptom a dysfunctional lack of community spirit and mutual caring in society, a logical extension of less extreme acts like failing to pick up litter in a public place, give money to a homeless man or help an elderly woman board a bus.

 In Conrad’s view, we justify our lack of civic virtue in two ways: either we don’t have the time or money to help, or we don’t think we have the responsibility.
 She calls these two attitudes scarcity and greed, and finds their roots in the today’s cut-throat economic system.
 This is a reasonable connection, but Conrad somehow concludes that the sharing economy offers a solution, saying “To me, the great potential in this new economic model is that it rewards the better parts of human nature—not the greed, the self-centeredness, the selfishness, but the kindness, the empathy, the generosity… To me, the most exciting part is sharing responsibility for each other and for these places in which we live.”